Video Parallel Scaling: Aggregating Diverse Frame Subsets for VideoLLMs: Conclusion

 In this work, we introduced Video Parallel Scaling (VPS), a training-free inference-time method designed to overcome the perceptual limitations of VideoLLMs.
 The core challenge for these models is that increasing the number of input frames for finer temporal understanding leads to prohibitive computational costs and performance degradation.
 VPS addresses this by processing multiple, disjoint subsets of video frames in parallel streams.
 By aggregating the output probabilities from these complementary views, VPS effectively expands the model's perceptual bandwidth without increasing the context length or memory footprint of any single stream.
 Our theoretical analysis demonstrates that VPS contracts the Chinchilla scaling law by leveraging uncorrelated visual information from parallel streams.
 Extensive experiments across a diverse range of models (from 2B to 32B parameters), architectures, and benchmarks consistently validate our approach.
 We show that VPS provides significant performance gains, scales more favorably than alternatives like Self-consistency, and is orthogonal to other decoding strategies, allowing it to be used in concert for even greater improvements.
 These results establish VPS as a robust and memory-efficient framework for enhancing the temporal reasoning capabilities of modern VideoLLMs.

 \paragraph{Limitations and future directions}

 While VPS demonstrates consistent improvements, its current implementation presents opportunities for future refinement.
 Presently, VPS applies a uniform weighting to the output of each parallel stream.
 A promising avenue for future work would be to develop a dynamic weighting scheme.
 For instance, streams could be weighted based on an information-theoretic measure like the entropy of their output distributions, potentially prioritizing more ``confident'' or informative views~\citep{farquhar2024detecting}.
 Furthermore, the current aggregation method is a simple summation of probabilities.
-Since each stream observes a different phase offset of the same underlying video, a more sophisticated fusion mechanism could yield substantial benefits.
 Exploring aggregation schemes akin to a multi-agent debate~\citep{du2023improving}, where streams can interact or influence each other's outputs before a final decision, could lead to a more nuanced and accurate final prediction.